 Lost connection to the game server, please reconnect (Error Code:277)

-It is not clear what the exact cause of the error is, but several players associate it with poor internet connection, particularly Wi-Fi issues.
 Some users also believe that the issue is connected with the port being used by the router to connect to the game.

-How to Fix Roblox Error Code 277
+Troubleshooting: How to Fix Error Code 277 on Roblox?

-Solution #1: Run Roblox in Compatibility Mode.
+Solution #1: Fix Roblox Error Code by Running in Compatibility Mode.

 There are two ways to fix compatibility problems on Windows: changing the compatibility mode settings or using the built-in Program Compatibility Troubleshooter.